percona/percona-server-mongodb-operator/source/eks.rst

       rolebinding.rbac.authorization.k8s.io/service-account-percona-server-mongodb-operator created
       deployment.apps/percona-server-mongodb-operator created

-4. The operator has been started, and you can create the Percona Server for MongoDB:
+4. The Operator has been started, and you can create the Percona Server for MongoDB:

    .. code:: bash